bewuethr/bewuethr.github.io/2015-03-07-sorting-strings-in-c-with-qsort.md

 ```

 Still compiles without problems.
 Good.
 And doesn't crash.
 Even better!
 However,
 the results are still not quite what I want.
-If start with
+If I start with

 ```c
 char* words[ARR_LEN] = { "bb", "cc", "aa" };